Faculty Area

 Selected Publications

 - Constas, Mark.
-"Food security and resilience: The potential for coherence and the reality of fragmented applications in policy and research"Resilience and Food Security - Analysis from a Food System Perspective, Palgrave Studies in Agricultural Economics and Food Policy series, Ed.
-C. Béné, Ed.
-S. Devereux.
-Springer Science. (forthcoming).
+"Food security and resilience: The potential for coherence and the reality of fragmented applications in policy and research"Resilience and Food Security - Analysis from a Food System Perspective, Palgrave Studies in Agricultural Economics and Food Policy Series, Ed.
+Christophe Béné, Ed.
+Stephen Devereux.
+Palgrave Macmillan, Cham.
+(2023): 147-184

 - Constas, Mark; d'Errico, Marco; Hoddinott, John; Pietrelli, Rebecca.
 "Resilient food systems – A proposed analytical strategy for empirical applications"Background paper for The State of Food and Agriculture 2021.
 Food and Agriculture Organization.
 FAO Agricultural Development Economics Working Paper 21-10 (2021): 46pp